Investigating the effects of local environment on nitrogen vacancies in high entropy metal nitrides: Methodology

 \subsection{Supercell relaxation}

 To find the lattice constant for each HEMN, we iteratively and simultaneously relax the ten supercells to determine a single equilibrium volume.
 The ten supercells in an HEMN each had the same volume, and maintained their cubic geometry to prevent any deviations from the chemistry in a given supercell on the calculations of the EDM and vacancy formation energy.
 We start relaxation using an initial lattice constant for each HEMN based on the rule of mixtures with binary nitride lattice constants.
 We compute the average pressure $\bar P$ across the ten supercells, and then update all volumes from the current volume $V$ using $\Delta V = \bar{P}V/K$; the bulk modulus $K$ is estimated from the average binary nitride bulk moduli.
 A more accurate guess of $K$ would improve the speed of convergence.
 We iterate for each HEMN until the average supercell pressure is below 300 MPa (3 kbar).
+Having a single equilibrium volume with an average supercell pressure below 300 MPa allows us to calculate properties on all 10 supercells for a HEMN and have the volume and pressure effects be as minimal as possible; additionally, this equilibrium volume gives us the closest estimate to the true lattice constant of the structure with the given chemistries represented in the 10 supercells.

-We study the 6 HEMNs (CrHfNbTaTi)N, (CrHfTaTiZr)N, (CrHfNbTaTi)N, (CrNbMoZrV)N, (HfNbTaTiZr)N, and (CrNbTaTiV)N \cite{dippo2020bulk,moskovskikh2020extremely,jin2018mechanochemical}, along with the 8 binary nitrides and 4 ternary nitrides in the B1 crystal structure.
+We study the 6 HEMNs (CrHfNbTaTi)N, (CrHfTaTiZr)N, (CrHfNbTiZr)N, (CrNbMoZrV)N, (HfNbTaTiZr)N, and (CrNbTaTiV)N \cite{dippo2020bulk,moskovskikh2020extremely,jin2018mechanochemical}, along with the 8 binary nitrides and 4 ternary nitrides in the B1 crystal structure.
 The 8 binary nitrides are the 8 constituent metals in the B1 structure, and the 4 ternary nitrides are (CrNb)N, (CrTi)N, (MoHf)N, and (TiNb)N. The 6 HEMNs are chosen because they have all been synthesized in bulk in the B1 crystal structure and have near equatomic metal-to-nitrogen ratios.
 Each set of HEMN supercells is relaxed until the 300 MPa pressure convergence tolerance is reached; the average pressure for each HEMN is listed in Table~\ref{tab:SC_pressure}.
 Some HEMNs have a higher relative $\bar{P}$ than others; however, the volume percent error among all 6 HEMNs is still well below 1\%.
 Each binary and ternary nitride is only represented by 1 64-atom supercell; the ternary nitride supercell is created using our algorithm, to maximize the number of symmetrically unique nitrogen environments.